nsidc/qgreenland/doc/contributor/discussion/contributing.md

 ### How-tos

-see our [Contributor "How-to" guides ](/contributor/how-to/index.rst) for how-tos on topics such as:
+See our [Contributor "How-to" guides ](/contributor/how-to/index.rst) for how-tos on topics such as: